Arghajit47/playwright-pulse/README.md

     ```
 5.  **Test static report generation:**
     ```bash
-    # Make sure a sample playwright-pulse-report.json exists in pulse-report-output
+    # 1. Ensure a sample playwright-pulse-report.json exists in pulse-report-output
+    #    (You might need to manually run a test or copy one there)
+    mkdir -p pulse-report-output
+    cp sample-report.json pulse-report-output/playwright-pulse-report.json # Example
+    # 2. Run the generation script directly
     npm run report:static
     # or node scripts/generate-static-report.mjs
     ```